Edge LED Backlight: The

 - Original: enhances the visual warmth of photographs

-- Vivid: enhances contrast, sharpness, and color of
+- Vivid: enhances contrast, sharpness, and

-Custom: adjustment of detailed settings for viewing
+Custom: adjustment of detailed settings for viewing photographs and

-photographs and storing your preferred settings
+storing your preferred settings

-- Custom: Allows you to store your preferred settings.
+- Custom: Allows you to store your

 - Backlight: adjust brightness of backlight